Distributional Transform Based Information Reconciliation: Conclusion

 \section{Conclusion}

-We have presented an information reconciliation protocol designed for Continuous-Variable QKD using the Distributional Transform, a tool from copula theory.
+We have presented an information reconciliation protocol designed for Continuous Variable QKD using the Distributional Transform, a tool from copula theory.
 Together with arguments from information theory, it was made possible to extract bit sequences from Gaussian random variables whose bits are undoubtedly independent.
-We showed that each bit in the binary expansion can be treated as an independent channel and its capacities where estimated considering direct and reverse reconciliation for homodyne and heterodyne detection.
-We also derived the expressions for the reconciliation efficiency in both reconciliation directions and the results showed that the maximum efficiency is reached in protocols with heterodyne detection and at low SNR.
+We showed that each bit in the binary expansion can be treated as an independent channel, and its capacities were estimated considering direct and reverse reconciliation for homodyne and heterodyne detection.
+We also derived the expressions for the reconciliation efficiency in both reconciliation directions and the results showed that maximum efficiency is reached in protocols with heterodyne detection and low SNR.
 More specifically, it is possible to reach $\beta_{max}^\leftarrow>0.9$ for $\opn{SNR}_{het}<-3.6\opn{dB}$ with a DTE of four bits.
-Future work could focus on the design of error correcting codes for the DTE induced sub-channels.
+Future work could focus on the design of error-correcting codes for the DTE induced subchannels.